CaptainSly/ConsoleJavaEngine/readme.md

 ## How to use

 To use CJE, include it in your project, then create a class and extend the `ConsoleJavaEngine`.
-It provides a Skeleton for your project and also provides protected methods to write to the screen.
+It provides a Skeleton for your project.
+After that all you need to do is create different `Scene` classes for you game.
+The `ConsoleRenderer` class holds methods to write to the screen.

 ```Java